-As we get closer to the end of the year, more and more folks are sharing photos of themselves a decade apart.
-The 2009/2019 versions of Ashley are…different from each other.
+As we get closer to the end of the year, folks are doing the 10 Year Challenge, sharing photos of themselves a decade apart.
+The 2009 and 2019 versions of Ashley are very different from one another.

-While these #TenYearChallenge photos a lot of fodder for jokes and embarrassing stories, one thing that hasn’t changed since 2009 is the minimum wage.
+While these #TenYearChallenge photos are a breeding ground for jokes and embarrassing stories, one thing that should be hugely embarrassing is that, in the last decade, the minimum wage hasn’t changed once.

 The federal minimum wage in 2009 was $7.25 an hour.
 In 2019, it is still $7.25.